Rahul-160/Hacktoberfest/Readme.md

 ### External contributions
 You can contribute to our projects in many ways besides changes to the code.
 This year, we're recognizing two types of External Contributions:

 **Out of repo**: Some contributions are about integrating our tools with other tools.
 These integrations might not belong in the main repository of the project  - sometimes it makes more sense to create your own repository for these integration projects.
+Feeling Awesome! isn't it? .
 For example: integrating Trivy with a CI system, or integrating the Starboard report with some dashboard tool.

 **Non-code**: Sometimes Open Source contributions are not about code at all.
 For example, you could make a video explaining one of our tools, or write an article about how you used it, which creates value and helps the ecosystem just as much as writing code.
 The content you create can be any of the following categories:
 1. Introduction - present the project for newcomers.